Edgar454/WhoIsTalking/readme.md

 - **Celery**: Make sure to start the Celery worker first, as it handles background tasks like audio processing.
 - **FastAPI**: This handles the main backend logic for the app.

----

-Feel free to reach out if you have any questions or issues!
-Happy coding! 😊